Mike-Veilleux/bus-tracking-exercise/README.md

 	- update bus presence on route
 	- update bus direction

 I choose to make use of classes since MapboxGL is architected this way.
-This gave me a few advantages such as being able to store the maker and the Json data in the same object.
-Make use of a constructor for object creation.
-Take advantage of method chaining.
-Encapsulate all related variables and methods in one object with a public/private accessor.
+This gave me a few advantages such as:
+- Able to store the maker and the Json data in the same object
+- Make use of a constructor for object creation
+- Take advantage of method chaining.
+- Encapsulate all related variables and methods in one object with a public/private accessor.

   ## Install
   Clone this repo and launch the index.html file in your browser.